Does your toddler have sudden separation anxiety at bedtime? Learn how to handle this sleep regression and get them to sleep well once again!

 Do strategic check-ins.

 When you lay her down, do so from a loving place, reminding her that you believe she can do this.
 If she’s crying, set your timer for five minutes.
-When the timer goes off, go into her room to remind her that you’re still here, and that she’s doing a good job sleeping on her own.
+When the timer goes off, go into her room to remind her that you’re still here and that she’s doing a good job sleeping on her own.

 Keep these check-ins brief, around 30 seconds.
 The goal isn’t to calm her down so much as to remind her that you’re here.
 Try not to pick her up or linger for long.
-Of course, if she needs a diaper change or she’s standing up, then yes, you’ll need to pick her up.
+Of course, if she needs a diaper change or she’s standing up, then yes, pick her up.
 But for the most part, keep it brief.

 Do the same at 10 minutes, again at 15 minutes, and in 15-minute intervals thereafter, should you need to.
 If she’s not crying, then you can celebrate that she fell asleep on her own.

-Should she cry in the middle of the night, do the same process, checking in at 5, 10, and 15 minute intervals until she falls asleep.
+Should she cry in the middle of the night, do the same process, checking in at 5, 10, and 15-minute intervals until she falls asleep.
 You’re giving her a chance to fall asleep on her own, but checking in on her so she doesn’t think you’re gone.

 4. Gradually ease yourself out